Cleyans/Cleyans/README.md

 <h2>My favorite things</h2>

-- My favorite is 🦊
+- My favorite animal is 🦊
 - My favorite color is 💜
 - The country that i love the most is France, Thailande, Korea, Japon and Canada.
 - My favorites animes are [Magi : The Labyrinth of Magic](https://www.nautiljon.com/animes/magi+-+the+labyrinth+of+magic.html), [The Ancient Magus Bride](https://www.nautiljon.com/mangas/the+ancient+magus+bride.html) !